Stamford Hill

-Stamford Hill is an area in Inner London, England, about 5+1/2 mi northeast of Charing Cross.
+Stamford Hill is an area in North London, England, about 5+1/2 mi northeast of Charing Cross.
 The neighbourhood is a sub-district of Hackney, the major component of the London Borough of Hackney, and is known for its Hasidic community, the largest concentration of orthodox Ashkenazi in Europe.

 The district takes its name from the eponymous hill, which reaches a height of 108 ft AOD, and the originally Roman A10 also takes the name "Stamford Hill", as it makes its way through the area.

 The hill is believed to be named after the ford where the A10 crossed the Hackney Brook on the southern edge of the hill.
 Sanford and Saundfordhill are referred to in documents from the 1200s, and mean "sand Ford".
 Roque's map of 1745 shows a bridge, which replaced the ford, referred to as "Stamford Bridge".

 The hill rises gently from the former course of the Hackney Brook to the south, and its steeper northern slope provided a natural boundary for the traditional (parish and borough) extent of Hackney, and now does so for the wider modern borough.